thomas545/fastapi_migrate/README.md

-FastAPI Migrations
+FastAPI Migratie
 =============

-FastAPI Migrations is an extension that handles SQLAlchemy database migrations for FastAPI applications using Alembic.
+FastAPI Migratie is an extension that handles SQLAlchemy database migrations for FastAPI applications using Alembic.
 The database operations are provided as command-line arguments under the `fastmigrate` command.

 Requirements